 - Clean and slice six green onions.

-- Cook 30 minutes more on high.
+- Cook for 30 minutes more on high.

-- Ues the potatoes you want.
+- Use the potatoes you want.

-- Add 3 strips of cooked chopped up bacon with the sour cream if you want.
+- Add 3 strips of cooked chopped-up bacon with the sour cream if you want.

-- Good refrigerated for 3-4 days.
-Or frozen for 3-4 months.
+- Good refrigerated for 3-4 days or frozen for 3-4 months.

 Editors Note: Originally Published July 6, 2014.
 Updated with expanded options, refreshed photos, and a table of contents to help navigation.